Staten Island: 19th century

-On July 4, 1827, the end of slavery in New York state was celebrated at Swan Hotel, West Brighton.
+On July 4, 1827, the end of slavery in New York state was celebrated at Swan Hotel, in the West Brighton neighborhood.
 Rooms at the hotel were reserved months in advance as local abolitionists, including prominent free blacks, prepared for the festivities.
 Speeches, pageants, picnics, and fireworks marked the celebration, which lasted for two days.

 In the early 19th century, New Jersey and New York disputed the location of their maritime boundary.
 The original charters were of no help because they were worded ambiguously.
 New York argued that the eastern edge of New Jersey was located at the Hudson River's shoreline during high tide, which would give New York control of all the docks and wharves on the Hudson River.
 New Jersey argued that the maritime boundary should be down the middle of the Hudson River and then continue out to the Atlantic Ocean, which would give New Jersey control of the docks and wharves as well as Staten Island.
 Vice President Martin Van Buren negotiated a compromise that established the maritime boundary in the middle of the Hudson River and gave Staten Island to New York.
 Ellis Island and Bedloe's Island, both uninhabited at the time, also became controlled by New Jersey.

 From 1800 to 1858, Staten Island was the location of the largest quarantine facility in the United States.
 Angry residents burned down the hospital compound in 1858 in a series of attacks known as the Staten Island Quarantine War.
 In 1860, parts of Castleton and Southfield were made into a new town, Middletown.
 The Village of New Brighton in the town of Castleton was incorporated in 1866, and in 1872 the Village of New Brighton annexed all the remainder of the Town of Castleton and became coterminous with the town.

-An 1887 movement to incorporate Staten Island as a city ended up resulting in nothing.
+An 1887 movement to incorporate Staten Island as a city was unsuccessful.